Salisbury Steak Recipe (Easy, 30-Min Meal)

 We love ground beef recipes like our popular Meatloaf or this easy Beef Chili.
 If you have some ground beef and don’t know what to do with it, this Salisbury Steak is a must-try.
 Homemade Salisbury Steak is perfect for busy weeknights.
 It comes together quickly, is inexpensive to make, uses pantry staples and is flavor-packed.

 How to Make Salisbury Steak?

-- PATTIES: In a large bowl, add the ingredients for the beef patties and mix until well incorporated.
-Shape into 4 oval or round patties flattening the center for even thickness throughout.
-Cook patties until golden brown on both sides, remove from the skillet.
+- BEEF PATTIES: In a large bowl, combine beef patty ingredients.
+Shape into 4 oval or round patties flattening the center for even thickness.
+Cook until golden brown on both sides, remove from the skillet.
 (NOTE: You want to use lean beef, 90% works best.)

-- MUSHROOMS: Sauté ½ the onion just until it starts to become tender, add the garlic and butter and stir.
-Add the sliced mushrooms, sauté until the mushrooms are browned, mixing frequently.
+- MUSHROOMS: Sauté ½ the onion in the same skillet just until tender, then stir in garlic and butter.
+Add the sliced mushrooms and sauté until browned, mixing frequently.
 Lightly season with salt and pepper.

-- GRAVY: In a bowl, whisk together the remaining ingredients for the gravy and pour into the mushrooms.
-Cook over medium heat until gravy thickens, stirring as needed.
-Add the patties back to the pan.
-Completely cover with the gravy and mushrooms and cook until patties are reheated.
+- GRAVY: In a bowl, whisk together the remaining ingredients for the gravy and add to the skillet with the mushrooms.
+Cook over medium heat until gravy thickens.
+Return the patties back to the pan, cover with mushroom gravy and cook just until patties are heated through.

 What Can I Serve Salisbury Steak With?